lorenzobadas/LowPowerContest24-multiVth/README.md

 ## Description
 `multiVth` is a TCL procedure designed to optimize the threshold voltage (VT) of cells in a combinational circuit to minimize post-synthesis leakage power.
-Three constraint have to be met:
+Three constraints have to be met:
 1. The worst slack must be positive.
 2. Logic gates must keep the same cell footprint.
 3. The runtime must be lower than three minutes.